 Nike Air Zoom Alphafly Next% 2 review: Price and availability

 Like the original Alphafly, the Alphafly Next% 2 doesn’t come cheap.
 Sure it’s designed for the everyday runner, but the everyday runner with a spare $275/£274.95 in their pocket for a racing shoe.
-There are definitely more affordable options on the market, such as the Nike ZoomX Vaporfly Next% 2, or the Saucony Endorphin Pro 3.
+There are definitely more affordable options on the market, such as the Nike ZoomX Vaporfly Next% 2, or the Saucony Endorphin Pro 3, although you can get a slightly better price with our Nike promo codes.

 Nike Air Zoom Alphafly Next% 2 review: Design and fit